Syrian-Open-Source/custom-snap/readme.md

 [![npm version](https://badge.fury.io/js/custom-snap.svg)](https://badge.fury.io/js/custom-snap)

-A solution written in TypeScript that lets you have both scroll snapping and native scrolling functionality in different sections of your website.
+A TypeScript module that lets you have both scroll snapping and native scrolling functionality in different sections of your website.

 ## Motivation